Boundedness of polarized log Calabi-Yau fibrations with bounded bases

-For Theorem \ref{mainthm1}, if the horizontal part $B^h$ of $B$ is nonzero, we can apply the method of \cite[Theorem 11.1]{birkarSingularitiesFanoFibrations2023}.
-After running an MMP, we can decompose the fibration into a Fano type fibration and a lower-dimensional polarized Calabi-Yau fibration, and then proceed by induction.
-If $B^h = 0$, we can run an MMP to reduce it to the case of Theorem \ref{thm: finite coeff bdd in codim 1} with $\Phi = \{0\}$.
+Regarding the proof of Theorem \ref{mainthm1}, we consider two cases.
+If the horizontal part $B^\h$ of $B$ is nonzero, then $K_X$ is not pseudo-effective over $Z$.
+Let $t$ be the pseudo-effective threshold of $A$ with respect to $K_X$ over $Z$.
+By the argument as in \cite[Theorem 10.1]{birkarSingularitiesFanoFibrations2023}, we can run an MMP on $K_X+tA$ over $Z$ to decompose the new fibration into a Fano type fibration and a lower-dimensional polarized Calabi--Yau fibration.
+We then proceed by applying the boundedness of Fano type fibrations \cite{birkarBoundednessFanoType2024} and induction.
+If $B^\h=0$, then $B$ is vertical over $Z$.
+After reducing to the case where $Z$ is $\bQ$-factorial and modifying $B$ to be a very exceptional divisor over $Z$, we run an MMP on $K_X+B$ over $Z$ by \cite{birkarExistenceLogCanonical2012} to contract all components of $\Supp(B)$.
+This case then follows directly from Theorem \ref{thm: finite coeff bdd in codim 1} with $\Phi=\{0\}$.